spacekey28/React-Random-Anime-Selector/README.md

-* This side project is for a test with Allied Telesis Labs Ltd.
+* This side project is for the test with Allied Telesis Labs Ltd.